BidyutRoy2/The-Banana-Game/Readme.md

-# TG Bot Mining: The Banana Game Auto Click Script
+# The Banana Game Auto Click Script

 💠The script is randomly auto-clicking the Banana App